your-majisty174/Gesture-recognition/README.md

-# Hand Gesture Recognition with MediaPipe
+# Hand Gesture Recognition with MediaPipe Using Hidden Markov Models

 This project estimates hand poses using MediaPipe in Python.
-It recognizes hand signs and finger gestures using a simple Machine Learning Model with detected key points.
+It recognizes hand signs and finger gestures using a simple Machine Learning Model with detected key points, enhanced by Hidden Markov Models (HMM) to analyze gesture sequences.

 ![Hand Gesture Recognition Demo](https://user-images.githubusercontent.com/37477845/102222442-c452cd00-3f26-11eb-93ec-c387c98231be.gif)